cztomsik/tokamak/README.md

 ## Static files

-The responder has a method to serve static files.
+The response has a method to serve static files.
 It will call `root.embedFile()` automatically in release builds, and `file.readToEndAlloc()` in debug builds.

 We can't call `@embedFile()` directly, because it's module-scoped and it can't